Efraín Juárez wants to follow in Gonzalo Pineda’s footsteps after winning the MLS championship

 The NYFC squad will take a couple of weeks off before going back to work and starting to prepare for the next season and the start of the CONCACAF Champions League, the celestial like all MLS clubs have the mission of end the reign of the Liga MX teams in the tournament and give that throne to the United States.

-“The reality is that Concacaf is one of the main objectives of MLS, all teams are trying to prioritize and internationalize the league through the Concachampions to go to the club world cup. and to be the first MLS team to fight the club world cup, at present the center of this tournament is more and more fought, so all this is part of the progress that the league is having and without a doubt the objective of being able to hierarchize this league is he is going to carry out by winning the Concachampions and it is one of the primary objectives of the organization and of all the clubs that participate in that tournament.
+“The reality is that Concacaf is one of the main objectives of MLS, all teams are trying to prioritize and internationalize the league through the Concachampions to go to the club world cup. and to be the first MLS team to fight for the club world championship, at present the center of this tournament is increasingly fought over so all of this is part of the progress that the league is making and without a doubt the objective of being able to prioritize this league is he is going to carry out by winning the Concachampions and it is one of the primary objectives of the organization and of all the clubs that participate in that tournament.
 “Juarez concluded in an interview with ESPN.